Layout spacing systems

 Each page of a website should maintain a consistent layout that resonates with users.
 For example, a blog page might use a two-column layout with a main content area and a sidebar for navigation.

 • Fluid Design: Websites with fluid designs adjust seamlessly based on user screen sizes.
-For instance, a four-column grid on desktop might transform into a single-column layout on mobile.
+For instance, a four-Column Grid on desktop might transform into a Single-Column Layout on mobile.

 UI Systems